 (6) Document all actions taken and communications with the alleged victim in the medical record progress notes within 24 hours of the incident.
 Do not identify the alleged perpetrator by name, offender identification number (OID), or in any manner.

 (7) Complete a confidential incident report.

-(8) Provide the perpetrator (offender) with education on the risk of sexually transmitted infections (STI) and the availability of STI testing.
+(8) Provide the perpetrator (offender) with education on the risk of STI and the availability of STI testing.